tchajed/sys-verif-fa25/docs/syllabus.md

 ## Generative AI policy

-If you use generative AI like ChatGPT or another LLM, you are required to explain how you used it.
-You may use GitHub CoPilot without an explanation.

-I do not believe ChatGPT does well on Rocq proofs in general, and especially on the course material, but I would be happy to be proven wrong.
+Using generative AI such as ChatGPT or another LLM is freely permitted. **You must explain how you used it.** I do not believe LLMs do well on Rocq proofs in general, and especially on the course material, but if you would like to put some effort into prompting I will support you investigating and reporting your findings.
+If it turns out to perform well, I will ask you to go beyond the course assignments.

-You will need to read and understand what ChatGPT says.
-Identifying its mistakes is likely to be good for your learning, which is why it's permitted in the first place, but it is important that you not blindly follow it.
+Using an LLM for the Software Foundations assignment is a bad idea since you need those exercises to build a foundational understanding of Rocq.

 ## Late policy

 For the programming exercises and theory assignment, you get 3 "late days" to use throughout the semester.
 You don't need to tell me to use them, just submit late.
-If you have extenuating circumstances and need more time, let me know as soon as possible.
+If you have extenuating circumstances and need more time, let me know as soon as possible; I can allow you to submit as late as the end of the semester, but I need to know before the deadline.

 ## Student well-being